BioPhys-Turin/topic-modeling-proteomics/README.md

 ```

 Make sure to additionally download the hSBM code base from here `git clone https://github.com/martingerlach/hSBM_Topicmodel.git`
-(theoretically it is contained in the nsbm python package but i haven't tested it so lets just be safe).
+(theoretically it is contained in the nsbm python package, but i haven't tested it so lets just be safe).

 R requirements ? should I add a txt with all the info?